tien-chung/University-FullStack/README.md

 2. Run the University.sql file (can be done on workbench or the command line)
 3. Open your favorite editor for Java, I use IntelliJ and run the suffolk-backend
 4. Open another editor for ReactJS/JavaScript.
 I use Visual Studio Code
-5. Open the terminal on VSCode. `cd suffolk-frontend` and write the command `run npm` to start reactJS
+5. Open the terminal on VSCode. `cd suffolk-frontend` and write the command `npm start` to start reactJS